Rural Hospitals Buckle Under Private Equity

 Price projections:

-AAPL's price projections have gradually risen, indicating growing confidence in the company's prospects.
-This upward trend suggests that analysts expect AAPL to continue performing well in the future.
+AAPL's price projections have been revised higher over time, reflecting increased confidence in the company's future potential.
+This steady upward trend suggests analysts expect AAPL to continue its positive trajectory.

 Insider Transactions: